AgrawalVi/SweetBeasts/README.md

   - **Server actions create or delete data, while the functions in the data folder do all data fetching.**
     - They should return `{error: <ERROR_MESSAGE>}` upon any error, or `{success: <SUCCESS_MESSAGE>}` upon any success and the frontend should notify the user accordingly based on the error that's occurred.

-- **App** -  Folder for App Router.
+- `@/app` -  Folder for App Router.
 Read more [here](https://nextjs.org/docs/app/building-your-application/routing)
   - Should only contain api folder and folder for page routes
   - Pages inside `(floating-nav-pages)` contain the floating glass navbar, and pages inside `(full-nav-pages)` will have the wide navbar at the top of the page.
 There should be no page at the root of the app folder

-- **Components** - contains all modular components in the application.
+- `@/components` - contains all modular components in the application.
 This folder is split into many subfolders"
   - Aceternity: Only AceternityUI components used from online
   - Auth: Components used for any authentication portions in the website
   - Custom: Any custom components that can be used throughout the site for effects and wrappers